Sprint Planner Helper – Session 16

 I brushed on some extension methods today.
 They are cool but a bit messy since they don’t belong in the class they are extending… I am not sure if I like them or not.

-I came as far as I could create the form for creating new product backlog items.
+I came as far as I could to create the form for creating new product backlog items.
 Tomorrow I will save them.

 PS.
 Passed 100 unit tests today.
 Yeah!